sgtGiggsy/aduc-mass/README.md

 It's a very basic console tool at the moment, but in my line of work I found it very powerful, as Active Directory Users and Computers lack some important features.

 # Functions
-* Collect the group memberships of a user, and either output them on the console, save them into a csv, or assign them to another user
+* Collect the group memberships or selectable attributes of a user, and either output them on the console, save them into a csv, or assign them to another user
 * Collect the members of a group, and either output them on the console, save them into a csv, or assign them to another group
 * Collect the group memberships of all users in an OU, and save them into separate CSVs in a directory, named after the OU
 * Collect the members of all groups in an OU, and save them into separate CSVs in a directory, named after the OU
-* Collect all users of an OU into a CSV, either filtered by their last logon date, or not
+* Collect all users into a CSV, select the attributes we want to show, and filter the result by activity, OU, or enabled/disabled state
-* Collect all computers of an OU into a CSV, either filtered by their last logon date, or not
+* Collect all computers into a CSV, select the attributes we want to show, and filter the result by activity, OU, or enabled/disabled state
+* Change user attributes with the contents of a CSV file, while making a backup of the previous attributes.

 # Things to know
 To make the user's job easier, it can translate the more userfriendly `domain\OU\OU` structure into the distinguishedName, that's required in queries to collect objects from an OU.
 It can also handle all the exceptions (non-existent OU, OU that doesn't have the queried type of object, username, groupname, not enough rights to modify groups, create files) I encountered so far.
 It notifies the user of successful, partially successful, unsuccesful outputs of the operations.
-It also uses an own foldertree (AD-Out, by default it's created in the root of drive D:, but it can be modified by the user, though at the moment, it resets after the program is closed) to collect the CSVs, so it doesn't clutter the user's hard drive.
+It also uses an own foldertree (AD-Out, by default it's created in the root of drive D:, but it can be modified by the user) so it doesn't clutter the user's hard drive.

 # FAQ
 > Does it work without RSAT (Remote Server Administration Tools) installed on the computer?